 - All pages (including references) must be in an appropriate font; please refer to the Je-S Guidance for more information.
 Our preferred font size is Arial Standard Pt 11.
 (Please note that in previous years we have accepted Times New Roman but this is no longer permitted.
-Any proposals using Times New Roman or "Narrow" fonts will be rejected.) - A maximum of 2 pages are permitted to describe the programme in the group, or department, setting.
-As of 2021, there is no longer a requirement for a separate 'Pathways to Impact' document, so the expected impact of the research programme should be addressed in these two pages.
-The applicants should look to highlight the the potential application of technology in other fields, third party professional sector engagement and outreach opportunities (e.g. business, government, NGO engagement), The development of transferable skills supported by STFC, inspiring young people to value STEM skills and consider STEM careers, engaging wider society and specific interested/affected demographics with the themes, progress and outcomes of your research or creating opportunities for two-way interactions between the research community and society.
-Please note outreach projects requesting support should be presented separately, see below.
-In addition, Applicants requesting resources on proposals submitted to both the AO/AT and SS/PL calls should be identified in this section in both proposals and their presence on both grants explicitly justified. - A maximum of 2 pages to describe and justify resources cutting across ALL projects i.e. travel, equipment, system manager support, secretarial support, visiting researcher funding, HPC and data storage requests etc. (NOT to be used for project-specific resources).
-(This section does not apply to proposals requesting a single project).
+Any proposals using Times New Roman or "Narrow" fonts will be rejected.) - A maximum of 2 pages are permitted to describe the programme in the group, or department, setting - A maximum of 2 pages to describe and justify resources cutting across ALL projects i.e. travel, equipment, system manager support, secretarial support, visiting researcher funding, HPC and data storage requests etc. (NOT to be used for project-specific resources).
+This section does not apply to proposals requesting a single project